quotient-im/libQuotient/CONTRIBUTING.md

 To add a test to autotests:
-- In a new .cpp file in `autotests/`, define a test class derived from QObject with `private Q_SLOTS:` section having the member functions called for testing.
-If you feel more comfortable using a header file to define the class, feel free to do so.
+- In a new .cpp file in `autotests/`, define a test class derived from QObject and write tests as member functions in its `private slots:` section.
+  If you feel more comfortable using a header file to define the class, that's also fine but not necessary.
 If you're new to Qt Test framework, use existing tests as a guidance.
 - Add a `quotient_add_test` macro call with your test to `autotests/CMakeLists.txt`